-Sixty-six Troopers and thirteen Sergeants may participate in approximately ten eight-hour MCSAP eligible overtime enforcement details throughout the grant period.
-In addition, we budget for a small amount of unforeseen overtime activities including occasional add-on weekly OT activity hours at an average of one hour monthly each per Trooper and Sergeant.

-FY22 Update: The training overtime will be utilized for CVETF and non-CVETF personnel who incur overtime during required FMCSA training.
+Sixty-six troopers and thirteen sergeants may participate in approximately ten eight-hour MCSAP eligible overtime enforcement details throughout the grant period.
+In addition, we budget for a small amount of unforeseen overtime activities including occasional add-on weekly OT activity hours at an average of 1 hour monthly each per trooper and sergeant.
+Training overtime will be utilized for CVETF and non-CVETF personnel who incur overtime during required FMCSA training.
 There are many occasions where troopers travel from far locations throughout the State to attend training and will have overtime to and from the training location.

-FY22 Update: CVETF will provide overtime to non-CVETF personnel, but Troopers who are Part A or B certified.
-This will allow non-CVETF Troopers to maintain their regular 40-hour work week and still be able to maintain their required 32 inspections each Year.
+CVETF will provide overtime to non-CVETF personnel, but troopers who are Part A or B certified.
+This will allow non-CVETF troopers to maintain their regular 40-hour work week and still be able to maintain their required 32 inspections each year.

-FY22 Update: Having been reorganized into it's own unit, business activities formerly conducted by other Department units are now the responsibility of CVETF staff.
-To ensure all projects are completed efficiently and deadlines are met, we are authorizinf an increase in Professional Staff overtime.
+Having been reorganized into it's own unit, business activities formerly conducted by other Department units are now the responsibility of CVETF staff.
+To ensure all projects are completed efficiently and deadlines are met, we are authorizing an increase in Professional Staff overtime.
 Six full-time civilian employees are estimated to perform MCSAP eligible overtime activities on average of 3 hours each per month.
-Three full-time employees are estimated to perform MCSAP eligible overtime activities at approximately four(4) 10.0 hour shifts per month; one full-time employee is estimated to perform MCSAP eligible overtime activities at approximately 10 hours per month; and another full-time employee is estimated to perform MCSAP eligible overtime activities at approximately 5 hours per month; This additional overtime activity will be utilized for MCSAP eligible activities/work comprised of occasional special projects and/or backlog that was unable to be completed during the regular course of the work week.
-The following table highlights the overtime salary budget for FY2022.
+Three full-time employees are estimated to perform MCSAP eligible overtime activities at approximately four(4) 10.0 hour shifts per month; one full-time employee is estimated to perform MCSAP eligible overtime activities at approximately 10 hours per month; and another full-time employee is estimated to perform MCSAP eligible overtime activities at approximately 15 hours per month; This additional overtime activity will be utilized for MCSAP eligible activities/work comprised of occasional special projects and/or backlog that was unable to be completed during the regular course of the work week.
+The following table highlights the overtime salary budget for FY2023.
 The cost per hour entries are solely overtime salary, not including fringe or employer related expenses.